sijuswamy/KTU-Maths-Updation/GAMAT301.md

 ```
 ### Topic 3: Strong Law of Large Numbers

-The Strong Law of Large Numbers (SLLN) is a fundamental theorem in probability theory that describes the behavior of the sample average of a sequence of independent and identically distributed random variables.
+The Strong Law of Large Numbers (SLLN) is a fundamental theorem in probability theory that describes the behaviour of the sample average of a sequence of independent and identically distributed random variables.

 #### Introduction